-Resolution No. 9 by Past Commander-in-Chief Theodore Cazeau: RESOLVED, That the Sons of Union Veterans Memorialize Congress to the end that a law be passed that the grave of every Union Soldier be located, and properly marked, and that their Military Record be authenticated and a suitable appropriation be made to carry out the
+Resolution No. 9 by Past Commander-in-Chief Theodore Cazeau:

+RESOLVED, That the Sons of Union Veterans Memorialize Congress to the end that a law be passed that the grave of every Union Soldier he located, and properly marked, and that their Military Record be authenticated and a suitable appropriation be made to carry out the above mentioned projects.